hashicorp/nomad/website/source/docs/job-specification/service.html.md

   this service.
 If this is not supplied, no tags will be assigned to the service when it is registered.

+- `canary_tags` `(array<string>: [])` - Specifies the list of tags to associate with
+  this service when the service is part of an allocation that is currently a canary.
+Once the canary is promoted, the registered tags will be updated to those specified in the `tags` parameter.
+If this is not supplied, the registered tags will be equal to that of the `tags parameter.

 - `address_mode` `(string: "auto")` - Specifies what address (host or driver-specific) this service should advertise.
 This setting is supported in Docker since Nomad 0.6 and rkt since Nomad 0.7.
 See [below for